alejopdl/oboro-prod/README.md

-# oBoRo - Next.js Product Listing Site
+# oBoRo - Production E-commerce Site

-A modern, responsive e-commerce product listing website built with Next.js and Notion as a headless CMS.
+A modern, responsive e-commerce product listing website built with Next.js 15.2.4 and Notion as a headless CMS.
+This is the production repository optimized for Vercel deployment.

 ## Setup